85Marcin/DVD_shop/README.md

 It can also calculate profit per item, allowing the owner to make in﻿formed decisions about inventory management.

-# To run the app 'flask run' , in the terminal
+# To start the app run 'flask run' in the terminal